Battle of Utoy Creek

-The Battle of Utoy Creek was fought August 4–7, 1864, during the Atlanta Campaign of the American Civil War.
+The Battle of Utoy Creek was fought August 5–7, 1864, during the Atlanta campaign of the American Civil War.
 Maj.
 Gen. William T. Sherman's Union armies had partially encircled the city of Atlanta, Georgia, which was being held by Confederate forces under the command of General John Bell Hood.
 Sherman had at this point adopted a strategy of attacking the railroad lines into Atlanta, hoping to cut off his enemies' supplies.
-This was the third direct attack on Confederate positions during the campaign and the effect of success would have ended the siege and won Atlanta on 6 August 1864.
+This was the third direct attack on Confederate positions during the campaign.

 Battle

 After failing to envelop Hood's left flank at the Battle of Ezra Church, Sherman still wanted to extend his right flank to hit the railroad between East Point and Atlanta.
 He transferred Maj.
 Gen. John M. Schofield's XXIII Corps of the USA Army of the Ohio from his left to his right flank and sent him to the north bank of Utoy Creek.

 Although Schofield’s troops were at Utoy Creek on August 2, they, along with the XIV Corps, Army of the Cumberland, did not cross until August 4.
 An initial attack by the Regular Brigade against J. Patton Anderson's Division CSA of Stephen Dill Lee's Corps was unsuccessful.
 In addition the Confederates dismounted a brigade of cavalry, Armstrong's, in the front of the federals in a deception plan, a feinted attack that was successful in delaying the combined force of the XXIII and XIV Corps USA.
 Schofield made an additional movement to exploit this situation on the morning of August 5.
 Although initially successful, Schofield had to regroup his forces, which took the rest of the day.
 The delay allowed the Confederates to strengthen their defenses with an abatis, which slowed the Union attack when it restarted on the morning of August 6.

 The Federals were repulsed with heavy losses by William B. Bate's division and failed in an attempt to break the main defenses to gain the railroad.
 On August 7, the Union troops moved toward the Confederate main line skirmishing and extending to their right and entrenched.
 Several attacks were made at Sandtown Road (Campbellton at Adams Park) on 10 August and East Point on 18 August.
 Here US Forces remained, as far south as the Atlanta Christian College, until late August 1864 when the failure of Schofield's offensive operations convinced Sherman to move on the Confederate lines of communication and supply.